rothnic/opendia/README.md

 # OpenDia Browser Bridge

+OpenDia is an open alternative to Dia.
+Connect to your browser with MCP & do anything.
-OpenDia is a Chrome Extension that exposes browser functions through the Model Context Protocol (MCP), allowing AI models to interact with browser capabilities.
+> Exposes browser functions through the Model Context Protocol (MCP), allowing AI models to interact with browser capabilities.

 ## ⚠️ Security Warning